 We’ve all had the feeling at some point in our lives where it seems other people catch all the lucky breaks while we seem to be screwing everything up.
 It’s a common perceptual bias.
-In other people we focus on the successful result, not the toil and struggle they endured to reach it or the missed opportunities and growth experiences they suffered through.
+In other people, we focus on the successful result, not the toil and struggle they endured to reach it or the missed opportunities and growth experiences they suffered through.
 While in ourselves, all we’re aware of is the toil and struggle we endure and not the success that is readily apparent to others.
-It’s a kind of Blind Man’s Bluff that we’re all doomed to continue playing throughout our lives.
+It’s a kind of Blind Man’s Bluff that we’re all doomed to contistylnue playing throughout our lives.

 The concept of “luck” stems from this perceptual bias: the belief that some people’s existence defies mathematical probability, that because they have it and we don’t, they’re violating the universe’s probabilities.

-The truth is, across the spectrum of a lifetime, we all receive both opportunity and injustice in healthy doses.
+The truth is, across the spectrum of a lifetime, we all receive both opportunities and setbacks in healthy doses.
 Some of us may defy the odds early in life, perhaps by being born into perfect circumstances, and then face unfair or unlikely challenges later on.
 Others may be born into squalid conditions, but as they grow, they meet great opportunities that change everything for them.
 Or sometimes chance can be just that — random chance.
 My grandfather started seven businesses throughout his lifetime.
 He became a millionaire once and went bankrupt twice.
 He finally sold his last business for a modest sum so he could retire in rural Texas with his remaining comforts.
 A few years later they struck oil on his property.
 A lifetime of hard work, risk-taking, spectacular successes and more spectacular failures, and the minute he hangs it all up and calls it quits, he struck oil.

 Life’s cruel roll of the dice.

 But the truth is, we can actually control our luck to a certain extent.
 Although we may not directly affect the major opportunities that enter our life at any given moment (like finding oil on our property), we can indirectly influence how many opportunities spring up and the ferocity with which we pounce on them.
-In fact, if we define “luck” as the amount of beneficial opportunities and life events that happen to us which aren’t completely in our control, recent research not only finds that some people are much luckier than others, but that those lucky people have quite a few things in common.
+In fact, if we define “luck” as the number of beneficial opportunities and life events that happen to us which aren’t completely in our control, recent research not only finds that some people are much luckier than others, but that those lucky people have quite a few things in common.